-Nonbank Financial Companies - As noted earlier, in contrast to the Volcker Rule where the Council's role is primarily one of an advisory body, the Council is directly given authority under the Dodd-Frank Act to designate systemically important nonbank financial firms for heightened supervision.
+Rule where the Council's role is primarily one of an advisory body, the Council is directly given authority under the Dodd-Frank Act to designate systemically important non-bank financial firms for heightened supervision.
 On October 1, 2010, the Council approved for publication an advance notice of proposed rulemaking (ANPR) that sought public comment on the implementation of this provision of the Dodd-Frank Act.
 Approximately 50 comments were received on the ANPR.
 On January 18, 2011, the Council approved publication of a notice of proposed rulemaking (NPRM) that outlines the criteria that will inform the Council's designation of such firms and the procedures the FSOC will use in the designation process.
 The NPRM closely follows and adheres to the statutory factors established by Congress for such designations.
 The framework proposed in the NPRM for assessing systemic importance is organized around six broad categories, each of which reflects a different dimension of a firm's potential to experience material financial distress, as well as the nature, scope, size, scale, concentration, interconnectedness, and mix of the company's activities.
 The six categories are: size, interconnectedness, substitutability, leverage, liquidity, and regulatory oversight.

-The comment period for this NPRM closed on February 25, 2011.
-The FSOC is currently in the process of reviewing the comments received and, in consultation with the members, is beginning to formulate a final rule.
-As noted in the NPRM, the Council expects to begin assessing the systemic importance of nonbank financial companies shortly after adopting a final rule.
-Consistent with statutory provisions, the designation of a nonbank firm as systemically important will require consent by no fewer than two-thirds of the voting members of the Council, including the affirmative vote of the Chairperson of the Council.
-Before being designated, a firm will be given a written notice that the Council is considering making a proposed determination with opportunity to submit materials applicable to such a determination.
+The comment period for this NPRM closed on February 25, 2011, and staffs are in the process of reviewing the comments received and assessing how we should move forward with implementing this important provision of the Dodd-Frank Act.
+In response to concerns raised by commenters, there appears to be general agreement among the agencies on the need to provide and seek comment on additional details regarding FSOC's standards for assessing systemic risk before issuing a final rule.
+I fully support this decision.
+It is critical that FSOC strikes the appropriate balance in providing sufficient clarity in our rules and transparency in our designation process, while at the same time avoiding overly simplistic approaches that fail to recognize and consider the facts and circumstances of individual firms and specific industries.
+Ensuring that firms have appropriate due process throughout the designation process will be critical in achieving this balance.
+In this regard, consistent with statutory provisions, the designation of a non-bank firm as systemically important will require consent by no fewer than two-thirds of the voting members of the Council, including the affirmative vote of the Chairperson of the Council.
+Before being designated, a firm will be given a written notice that the Council is considering making a proposed determination with an opportunity to submit materials applicable to such a determination.
 Firms also are provided the right to a hearing once they receive a written notice of proposed determination.